ASKCOS/askcos-site/README.md

 ### Downloading with GitLab Deploy Tokens

 This repository can be downloaded using deploy tokens, which provide __read-only__ access to the source code and our container registry in GitLab.
 The deploy tokens can be found on the [MLPDS Member Resources ASKCOS Versions Page](https://mlpds.mit.edu/member-resources-releases-versions/).
-The only software prerequisites are git, docker, and docker-compose.
+When deploying with docker, the only software prerequisites are git, docker, and docker-compose.

 ```bash
 $ export DEPLOY_TOKEN_USERNAME=